Peoria Heights High School

 Peoria Heights High School, or PHHS, is a public four-year high school located at 508 East Glen Avenue in Peoria Heights, Illinois, a village in Peoria County, in the Midwestern United States.
 PHHS is part of Peoria Heights Community Unit School District 325, which serves the community of Peoria Heights and a small section of Peoria, and also includes Peoria Heights Grade School.
 The campus is adjacent to the city of Peoria, and serves a mixed city and village residential community.
 The school district lies within the Peoria metropolitan statistical area.

 Academics

 In 2009 Peoria Heights High School did not make Adequate Yearly Progress, with 42% of students meeting standards, on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
 The school's average high school graduation rate between 1999-2009 was 72%.

 Athletics and activities

-Peoria Heights High School competes in the Prairieland Conference and is a member school of the Illinois High School Association.
+Peoria Heights High School competes in the Prairieland Conference and Inter County Athletic Conference as a member school of the Illinois High School Association.
 The PHHS mascot is the Patriots with colors of red, white, and blue.
 The school's boys baseball team won the 2017 1A state championship.

 The school competes in the following sports: